Moments of Endearment: Plot summary

-Wanting to cheer his daughter up from her heartbreak Wai sir buys two tickets to a dance ball, a few days before the date of the ball he injures his foot.
+Wanting to cheer his daughter up from her heartbreak, Wai sir buys two tickets to a dance ball, a few days before the date of the ball he injures his foot.
 Not wanting the tickets to go to waste he ask Chung who he thinks is gay to take Yee to the ball in his place instead.
 Chung falls in love with Yee on the night of the ball after spending time chatting together and seeing how pretty she looked that night.
 When Wai sir's team finally makes their sales quota he decides to invite his entire team to his home for a BBQ celebration.
 At the BBQ, Chung and Yee become more close and Yee soon falls for Chung too.

 Chung and Yee start dating secretly, but Wai sir finds out about the two.
 He does not approve of the relationship because he is overly protective of his daughter.
 Wai sir's disapproval of Chung going out with Yee causes conflict at their workplace.
 Not deterred by Wai sir's thoughts on their relationship Chung and Yee continue dating without Wai sir's approval.
 When Wai Sir falls ill Chung helps Yee take care of him, seeing how Chung is a devoted and caring boyfriend Wai sir finally gives his approval to their relationship.
-But later on Chung and Yee go through a scare of losing each other and decided to get married quickly.
+But later on Chung and Yee were scared of losing each other and decided to get married quickly.
 With his married daughter moved out of the house, Wai sir felt lonely and dives into his work.
 Being hard at work he gets close to his boss Elaine, the two soon start dating but her father is even more overly protective than Wai sir.
 Soon he goes through what Chung went through when he dated Yee.